-3.4.1 Monitoring the quality of water flowing from Brucejack Lake into Brucejack Creek to verify the accuracy of the water quality and fish and fish habitat predictions in the environmental assessment; and

-3.4.2 Determining whether mitigation measures implemented to protect the quality of water flowing from Brucejack Lake into Brucejack Creek and downstream fish and fish habitat are effective.
+- 3.4.1 Monitoring the quality of water flowing from Brucejack Lake into Brucejack Creek to verify the accuracy of the water quality and fish and fish habitat predictions in the environmental assessment; and - 3.4.2 Determining whether mitigation measures implemented to protect the quality of water flowing from Brucejack Lake into Brucejack Creek and downstream fish and fish habitat are effective.

-Water flowing from Brucejack Lake to Brucejack Creek continued to be monitored as per MDMER regulations and Appendix A of Effluent Discharge Permit 107835, as well as the Aquatic Effects Monitoring Plan, during the 2021 reporting period.
+Water flowing from Brucejack Lake to Brucejack Creek continued to be monitored as per MDMER regulations and Appendix A of Effluent Discharge Permit 107835, as well as the Aquatic Effects Monitoring Plan, during the 2022 reporting period.
 No exceedances of MDMER were recorded.
-There was a slight exceedance of a BC Effluent Permit 107835 limit for Sewage Treatment Plant (STP) effluent (i.e., 48 mg/L Biological Oxygen Demand (BOD) compared to a limit of 45 mg/L) on December 12, 2021.
+There was an exceedance of a BC Effluent Permit 107835 limit for total suspended solids (TSS) in a single grab sample at Sample Site BJ 3.10 because of a circular waste rock dump failure on July 16, 2022.
 There were no failures of quarterly toxicity tests using rainbow trout and Daphnia magna.
-Concentrations measured at the effluent discharge point to Brucejack Creek were close to the Base Case water quality model results, indicating that the measured changes to surface water quality are consistent with the changes that were expected and described in the original environmental assessment and subsequent permit amendment applications to increase the production rate to 3,800 tpd, and in the 2020 water quality update included in the 2020 Mine Plan and Reclamation Program Update (Pretium 2020f).
+Concentrations measured at the effluent discharge point to Brucejack Creek were generally close to the Base Case water quality model results, indicating that the measured changes to surface water quality are consistent with the changes that were expected and described in the original environmental assessment and subsequent permit amendment applications to increase the production rate to 3,800 tpd, and in the 2020 water quality update included in the 2020 Mine Plan and Reclamation Program Update (Pretium 2020).
+In 2022, only hardness was identified as being present at concentrations consistently higher than modelled.

-The MDMER First Biological Monitoring Study was conducted in 2017 and the interpretive report was filed with Environment and Climate Change Canada in July 2018.
-Environment and Climate Change Canada provided comments on the first interpretive report on April 5, 2019.
+The MDMER First Biological Monitoring Study was conducted in 2017 and the interpretive report was filed with Environment and Climate Change Canada (ECCC) in July 2018.
+ECCC provided comments on the first interpretive report on April 5, 2019.
 The comments were considered during development of the Second Biological Monitoring Study that was filed on February 3, 2020.
 Field sampling for the MDMER Second Biological Monitoring Study was completed in August 2020.
 The Second Interpretive Report was submitted on July 12, 2021.
+ECCC provided comments and action items back to Pretium on January 20, 2022.
+These action items were addressed in the memo "Brucejack Mine MDMER - EEM Second Interpretive Report (Cycle 2) Addendum and Response to ECCC Comments" (ERM 2023b).
+The MDMER Third Biological Monitoring Study Design was submitted to ECCC on March 14, 2023, and final report will be submitted in July 2024.